JasonPekos/Stat744/HW4/HW4Submission.md

 ## plots

 Model output, drawn as 50 pulls from the posterior distribution for each compartment.
 Deaths are in red, and are differenced to match the time series.
+Current infections are in teal.